Soviet Union: Military

-Under the Military Law of September 1925, the Soviet Armed Forces consisted of the Land Forces, the Air Force, the Navy, Joint State Political Directorate (OGPU) and the Internal Troops.
-The OGPU later became independent and in 1934 joined the NKVD secret police, and so its internal troops were under the joint leadership of the defense and internal commissariats.
+Under the Military Law of September 1925, the Soviet Armed Forces consisted of the Land Forces, the Red Army Air Force, the Navy, Joint State Political Directorate (OGPU) and the Internal Troops.
+The OGPU later became independent and in 1934 joined the NKVD secret police, and so its internal troops were under the joint leadership of the defence and internal commissariats.
 After World War II, Strategic Missile Forces (1959), Air Defense Forces (1948) and National Civil Defense Forces (1970) were formed, which ranked first, third, and sixth in the official Soviet system of importance (ground forces were second, Air Force fourth, and Navy fifth).

 The army had the greatest political influence.
-In 1989, there served two million soldiers divided between 150 motorized and 52 armored divisions.
-Until the early 1960s, the Soviet navy was a rather small military branch, but after the Caribbean crisis, under the leadership of Sergei Gorshkov, it expanded significantly.
-It became known for battlecruisers and submarines.
-In 1989, there served 500 000 men.
+In 1989, there served two million soldiers divided between 150 motorized and 52 tank divisions.
+Until the early 1960s, the Soviet navy was a rather small military branch, but after the Cuban Missile Crisis, under the leadership of Sergei Gorshkov, it expanded significantly.
+It became known for its submarine fleet.
+In 1989, there served 500,000 men.
 The Soviet Air Force focused on a fleet of strategic bombers and during war situation was to eradicate enemy infrastructure and nuclear capacity.
 The air force also had a number of fighters and tactical bombers to support the army in the war.
-Strategic missile forces had more than 1,400 intercontinental ballistic missiles (ICBMs), deployed between 28 bases and 300 command centers.
+Strategic missile forces had more than 1,400 intercontinental ballistic missiles (ICBMs), deployed between 28 bases and 300 command centres.

-In the post-war period, the Soviet Army was directly involved in several military operations abroad.
+After 1945, the Soviet Ground Forces suppressed several uprisings in East Europe and was involved in many other operations abroad.
 These included the suppression of the uprising in East Germany (1953), Hungarian revolution (1956) and the invasion of Czechoslovakia (1968).
-The Soviet Union also participated in the war in Afghanistan between 1979 and 1989.
+The Soviet Union also began the war in Afghanistan between 1979 and 1989.

 In the Soviet Union, general conscription applied, meaning all able-bodied males aged 18 and older were drafted in the armed forces.